Ashwin7867/react_native_weather_app/README.md

 # react_native_weather_app
-This android app uses metaweather api.
+This android app uses metaweather api of getting the weather information for different cities.

 To run it on your android phone , type following commands :